By Saskia Nelson of Saturday Night’s Alright

 Saskia: Yes, I hear that.
 My parents are from different races (Jamaican dad and British mum) and got married at a time when it was still illegal, in some places, for blacks and whites to marry, so I totally understand what you mean about promoting a different kind of love.

 Wow yes, absolutely and people who struggle through barriers like this often end up with a stronger love.
 As we become more authentic in love, we become evolutionary.
 I’m an evolutionary dating expert, I’m addressing the way the world is today.
-The cookie-cutter formula for love isn’t working any more.
-Women now have their own power / money and can choose their men.
+The cookie-cutter formula for love isn’t working anymore.
+Women now have their own power/money and can choose their men.
 It should be an exciting time for them.
 They have the luxury of choosing who they date and they can date down if they like but they don’t.
 Many of these intelligent women want to date CEOs and the equivalent.
-Well there are tonnes of intelligent women and not many CEOs so there are lots of disappointed women out there.
+Well, there are tonnes of intelligent women and not many CEOs so there are lots of disappointed women out there.
 Something has gone wrong.

 Saskia: Let’s talk about the cookie-cutter formula for love in a minute.
 I ‘m really keen to find out how you became an evolutionary dating expert.

 I have a theory – the universe has a plan.
 It dangles a dog treat, in my case a gorgeous man, and it got my attention.
-I leapt into where I was supposed to be.
+I leaped into where I was supposed to be.
 (To find out how this man helped her leap into where she was supposed to be, check out her book, Allowing Magnificence.)
 The key to our truth is following our path.
 When we have a calling or a purpose and you are open to that purpose, life kicks you sideway.
 There is no roadmap, you have to trust yourself – one of the hallmarks of personal evolution is getting off the charted road.
 An authentic life doesn’t look like anyone else’s.
 There are some similarities but it’s uniquely yours and that’s when you’re living your truth.
 That is when who you are and who you date changes.

 Saskia: How many people are living this authentic life?
 When you look around do you see many of these people?